 In terms of their living space, rabbits need space to roam, so if you do put up some fences, be sure that they are not too closed off, or your rabbit might not be able to resist the urge to start digging and make an escape!

-Images of Bugs Bunny chomping carrots and getting up to mischief might have been your inspiration for getting a rabbit, but yours needs to have a much more varied diet.
+Images of Bugs Bunny chomping carrots and getting up to mischief might have been your inspiration for getting a rabbit.
+But please note, yours rabbit needs to have a much more varied diet.
+A varied diet means good rabbit care.

 Grass is wild rabbit’s primary source of food and a good supply of hay should always be close by.
 This not only keeps your rabbit happily fed but will also keep their gut health in check and ensure that their teeth are gradually worn away.